Salingathu

-Salingathu (စလင်္ကာသူ /my/, also known as Abdullah Shah 1455–1502), was King of Arakan from 1494 to 1502.
+Salingathu (စလင်္ကာသူ /my/, 1455–1502), was King of Arakan from 1494 to 1502.

 Reign

 Salingathu came to power by overthrowing his eight-year-old nephew, Ran Aung.
 He was extremely cautious about his personal security.
 He strictly regulated the schedule by which the gates of the palace and the city could be kept open.
 He employed many Household Guards in the Palace and around the capital, and always traveled with an extensive security detail.
 His chief Queen was Saw Mi Saw, daughter of King Ba Saw Phyu.

-He built Tay-za Rama Pagoda in 1501 in honour of abbot named Ashin, U Tayzarama the stupa stands at width of 80 feet, height of 60 feet.
-The pagoda was by latter kings of Narapati and Wara Dhammaza of Mrauk-U.

 Death

 Salingathu died of natural causes in 1502 at age 46.
 He was succeeded by his son Raza.